Curatorial Opportunities for Students

 At present, the Department of Exhibitions and Exhibitions Studies offers various opportunities for current students interested in curatorial practice.

-Founded in 1994, the Student Union Galleries (SUGs) is a student-run organization that presents student work in the Neiman Center galleries and Gallery X. SUGs operations are managed by a group of five student Directors who are appointed for year-long terms and produce around ten exhibitions each year.
+Founded in 1994, SITE Galleries (formerly Student Union Galleries) is a student-run gallery at SAIC for the exhibition of student work in two locations on campus: the LeRoy Neiman Center, SITE Sharp Gallery, and a newly renovated gallery space in the Columbus Drive Building, SITE Columbus Gallery.
+SITE operations are managed by a group of five student Directors who are appointed for year-long terms and produce around ten exhibitions each year.
 Director positions are open to graduate and undergraduate students and are advertised in the spring semester for returning students.
-For more information, visit the SUGs website, or to be added to the email list for notifications, contact Sarah Skaggs, Assistant Director of Exhibitions, firstname.lastname@example.org.
+For more information, visit the SITE website, or to be added to the email list for notifications, contact Lindsey Barlag Thornton, Assistant Director of Exhibitions, firstname.lastname@example.org.

 Course: Advanced Curatorial Practice